-Did these Ghoul Face Flatbreads
+Did these Ghoul Face Flatbreads scare you?

 Thankfully, these little guys don’t bite – but they taste delicious.
 Just a Pillsbury thin crust pizza dough, some olive oil and sea salt and a goblin green dipping sauce (a.k.a., charmoula) and this appetizer is the fright of the Halloween party!
 Muhahahahaaaaaaaa…

 First, brush a big ol’ baking sheet with some olive oil and roll out a pizza crust.
 I like using the thin crust dough so the flatbreads get all nice and crispy, but Pillsbury’s classic pizza dough is just as tasty.

 Use a knife, scissors, cookie cutters, ice cream scoops or your friend Edward Scissorhands – I mean, hands – to cut and shape the crust into four frightening faces.
 If you’ve got little ones old enough to wield sharp objects under supervision, this is a great time to put their creative minds to work!
 And don’t just limit it to ghoulish faces – you can also shape the dough into spiders, ghosts, pumpkins, jack o’ lanterns, or whatever floats your witch’s broom.